RajuNiranjan/RajuNiranjan/README.md

 - 🌱 I’m currently learning **Next JS, Node JS**

-- 👨‍💻 All of my projects are available at [https://portfolio-ashy-two-49.vercel.app/](https://rajuportfolio.vercel.app)
+- 👨‍💻 All of my projects are available at [portfolio](https://rajuportfolio.vercel.app)

-- 💬 Ask me about **React JS, JavaScript**
+- 💬 Ask me about **React JS, Next.js, TypeScript, JavaScript**

 - 📫 How to reach me **rajuniranjan1910@gmail.com**